MicroSaaSFactory

 Step 2

-Activate through the supported identity path and keep one workspace tied to one founder email.
+Use the supported identity path and keep validation, upgrade, and recovery tied to one founder email.

 Open related surface